korhankara98/korhankara98/README.md

 # Welcome to the observation deck

-Astronomer and data scientist based in Ankara.
+Astronomer and data scientist based in Türkiye.
 I spend most of my time in the narrow strip where celestial mechanics, signal processing and shipping actual software overlap — writing the code that turns a night of raw photons into something you can reason about.